-David T. Ellwood, the Isabelle and Scott Black Professor of Political Economy, served as Dean of the John F. Kennedy School of Government from July 1, 2004 to June 30, 2015.
-He joined the School as an assistant professor and served in many roles including Academic Dean and Director of the Malcolm Wiener Center for Social Policy on July 1, 2016.
-He also serves as the chair of the US Partnership on Mobility from Poverty.
+David T. Ellwood is the Isabelle and Scott Black Professor of Political Economy.
+He served as Dean of the John F. Kennedy School of Government from July 1, 2004 to June 30, 2015.
+He joined the School as an assistant professor and served in many roles including Academic Dean and Director of the Malcolm Wiener Center for Social Policy.
+He was awarded a Harvard University Distinguished Service Professorship in 2015.

 From 1993 to 1995, Ellwood served as Assistant Secretary for Planning and Evaluation at the U.S. Department of Health and Human Services (HHS) where he served as co-chair of President Clinton's Working Group on Welfare Reform, Family Support and Independence.
 At HHS, Ellwood played a key role in the Administration's development and implementation of critical social policy.

 Recognized as one of the nation's leading scholars on poverty and welfare, Ellwood's work has been credited with significantly influencing public policy in the United States and abroad.
-A labor economist who also specializes in economic mobility, social policy, low pay and unemployment, and family change, his recent work leading the US Partnership on Mobility from Poverty, funded by the Bill & Melinda Gates Foundation, consists of 24 leading voices representing academia, practice, the faith community, philanthropy, and the private sector, whose mission is to consider what it would take to dramatically increase mobility from poverty.
+He is a labor economist who also specializes in economic mobility, social policy, low pay and unemployment, and family change.
+From 2016-2018, he chaired the US Partnership on Mobility from Poverty, created by the Bill & Melinda Gates Foundation, consisting of 24 leading voices representing academia, practice, the faith community, philanthropy, and the private sector, whose mission was to consider what it would take to dramatically increase mobility from poverty.
 The resulting work is widely used by foundations, governments, and scholars.

 Ellwood is the author of numerous books and articles, including Welfare Realities: From Rhetoric to Reform, co-authored with Mary Jo Bane.
 His book, Poor Support: Poverty in the American Family, was selected by the New York Times Book Review as one of the notable books of 1988 and by the Policy Studies Organization as the outstanding book of the year.